 Questions to ask

-2. Does the toy require your child’s personal information?
+- Does the toy require information about your child’s location?